Marneus68/homeutils/README.md

 *homeutils* is a collection of command line tools and toys inspired by Homestuck.
 This little collection is a work in progress.
 For now it includes :

-- homesay : a cowsay wrapper allowing you to draw your favourite characters in your terminal
+- homesay : a [cxxsay]() wrapper allowing you to draw your favourite characters in your terminal,
 - homespeak : a tool allowing you to transform strings according to predefined "[typing quirks]()" along with the corresponding color (optional).

 If you want new characters to be added to *homesay* or *homespeak* I can be reached at [duane.bekaert@gmail.com](mailto:duane.bekaert@gmail.com).
 Don't hesitate to contact me if you find any bug or if you have other ideas for additional tools.